Blanken22/AI-assignment/README.md

-Run this in terminal while no installed the opencv, numpy, matplotlib py -m pip install numpy opencv-python matplotlib
+Run this in terminal if no installed the opencv, numpy, matplotlib py -m pip install numpy opencv-python matplotlib